Bringing the Beach to Your Living Room

 Oversized comfortable couches fitted with slip covers tend to conjure up images of casual beach living.
 Combine them with wicker chairs and a jute rug for a relaxing shore look.
 Take it a step further with matchstick blinds and navy or coral accent curtains hung close to the ceiling and you can practically hear the waves crashing.

 For going all in with this beachy design, antique maritime-themed furniture and accessories can easily be found on the internet.
 A captain’s sea chest left open can show off beautiful blankets and extra throw pillows.
 Actual furniture rescued from retired ships are fun finds, as are the vintage accent pieces like a nautical spotlight or deep sea diver’s helmet.

-Even though Old Man Winter is making his move, warm up your home and your spirits by bringing the beach to you.
-There’s an ocean of opportunity out there.
+These ideasare sure to warm up your home and your spirits by bringing the beach to you.